laminlabs/lamindb/docs/query-search.md

 ```

 This guide walks through different ways of querying & searching registries.
-To understand the underlying cross-linking of objects in the SQL database, read {doc}`organize`.
+To understand the underlying cross-linking of objects in the SQL database, see {doc}`organize`.

-If you already have a set of artifacts, e.g. in the form of parquet files, and you'd like to now query/stream their (validated) content, read {doc}`arrays`.
+If you already have a set of artifacts and you'd like to stream their content, see {doc}`arrays`.

 ```python
 # initialize a test database to run examples